Homeowner chases burglar, sprays him with bear mace

-WEST JORDAN, UT (KSTU) – “I was not dressed.
-I was in my underwear, I had no shoes on, and my feet ended up getting bloodied just from chasing him down the street,” a West Jordan homeowner said.
+WEST JORDAN, Utah - “I was not dressed.
+I was in my underwear, I had no shoes on, and my feet ended up getting bloodied just from chasing him down the street."

-It was early Tuesday morning when the man chased after a criminal, spraying him with bear mace, and keeping him on his porch until police arrived.
+That's what happened to a Utah homeowner early Tuesday morning when he chased after a criminal, spraying him with bear mace, and keeping him on his porch until police arrived, according to KSTU.

-The homeowner told Fox 13 his story – we will not be identifying him because one of the suspects is still on the run.
+The homeowner asked to not be identified because one of the suspects is still on the run.

-“Around 2:30 the motion detectors started going off,” the homeowner said.
+“Around 2:30 the motion detectors started going off,” the homeowner told KSTU.
 “I looked at the camera and saw a man walking up our driveway and climb into our vehicle.”

 With bear mace in hand, the homeowner charged outside.